 A uniform risk atlas is used as a basis for identifying and aggregating risks worldwide and bundles individual risks by topic into risk categories.
 The latter are in turn allocated to one of the main risk categories: external risks, strategic risks, financial risks, operational risks and organizational risks.

 Risk categories and structure of the individual risks

-03 22 RISK CATEGORIES
+03 | 22 RISK CATEGORIES

-EXTERNAL RISKS STRATEGIC RISKS FINANCIAL RISKS OPERATIVE RISKS ORGANIZA- TIONAL RISKS Overall economy Collection and Financing and Suppliers and ІТ Geopolitical industry liquidity sourcing markets Personnel developments Brands and Changes in Quality Facilities Product piracy corporate image interest rates Currencies Logistics Sales and Legal Environment Investments Governance and and health Counterparties distribution compliance Competitive Taxes Health and safety environment Provisions for pensions
+EXTERNAL RISKS STRATEGIC RISKS FINANCIAL RISKS OPERATIVE RISKS ORGANIZA- TIONAL RISKS Overall economy Collection and Financing and Suppliers and IT Geopolitical industry liquidity sourcing markets Personnel developments Brands and Changes in Quality Facilities Product piracy corporate image Currencies Logistics Sales and distribution Legal Governance and Environment Investments and health Counterparties compliance Competitive Taxes Health and safety environment Provisions for pensions